 2023, Volume 19

-Body balance disturbation tolerance skills in combat sports and martial arts athletes – narrative review
+Body balance disturbation tolerance skills athletes practicing combat sports and other forms of hand-to-hand combat

 Artur Litwiniuk1, Robert Bąk2, Karolina Przednowek2, Adam Podolski3